 The best noise cancelling headphones right now

 The Sony WH-1000XM4 noise cancelling headphones are lightweight at 255g, and feel it.
-The broad, soft ear cups compare favourably to the thinner, harder pointier pads of our former champ the PX, too, as does the remarkably soft headband.
-They still make your ears toasty over time, but we're not sure there's a solution to that.
+The broad, soft ear cups sit brilliantly on the head, as does the remarkably soft headband.
+They do make your ears toasty over time, but we're not sure there's a solution to that.
 They also fold neatly away, and the fabric case is among the smartest of its breed.

 Onto the audio, and noise-cancellation is simply brilliant.
 Best in class.
 With no music playing, the moment you put them on it’s like entering another world, or having a thick sack thrown over your head.
 It makes the M2 incarnation of the WH-1000X seem antiquated when it comes to dealing with massive challenges like roadworks on streets streaming with traffic, and is enough of a step up from the M3 as well.
 The sound quality?
 That's also brilliant.
 Bass seems even richer than the PX, and music always seems lively, exciting and involving.